Centrist House Democrats lash out at liberal colleagues, blame far-left views for costing the party seats

 The blame game extended beyond the liberal members.
 Several moderate Democrats said in interviews that Pelosi should have made a deal with the Trump administration on a coronavirus relief package.
 Many moderates had been pushing her to compromise, fearful that constituents would blame them as Democratic leadership was unwilling to give Trump a legislative victory before the election.

 Pelosi has said she was holding out for a better deal and that politics had nothing to do with it.
-Trump, she argued, wasn’t backing policies that address voters’ needs – but to centrists it was just an excuse to say no.
+Trump, she argued, wasn’t backing policies that address voters’ needs — but to centrists, that was just an excuse to say no.

 “It made us look like obstructionists instead of those up for the challenge the country needs,” said one lawmaker, who spoke on the condition of anonymity to talk frankly.
 “That was a huge mistake.
 Trump was like, ‘I’m ready for a deal, make it bigger!’ and Pelosi was obstructing.”